We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 If someone in your household already gets certain benefits, you may automatically meet WIC income rules (categorical eligibility).
 NYS WIC lists examples such as SNAP, Medicaid, TANF, NY State of Health Essential Plan, and Head Start / Early Head Start.

-Essential Plan: ACCESS NYC states that if you are enrolled in Essential Plan Level 200–250, you may qualify for WIC if you are pregnant or within 12 months postpartum and were on Essential Plan during your pregnancy.
-For other Essential Plan levels (1–4), ACCESS NYC describes eligibility tied to enrollment in the program; bring your proof of coverage and let WIC staff confirm.
+For Essential Plan: ACCESS NYC states that if you are enrolled in Essential Plan Level 200–250, you may qualify for WIC if you are pregnant or within 12 months postpartum and were on Essential Plan during your pregnancy.
+For other Essential Plan levels (1–4), ACCESS NYC describes eligibility tied to enrollment; bring your proof of coverage and let WIC staff confirm.

-Immigration and public programs involve complex rules; WIC staff and official program materials are the right place to ask program-specific questions.
-USDA’s nondiscrimination statement and participant rights are linked from NYS WIC (see also NYS publications on WIC rights and responsibilities).
+Immigration and public programs involve complex rules; WIC staff and official materials are the right place to ask program-specific questions.
+USDA’s nondiscrimination statement and participant rights are linked from NYS WIC (see also WIC rights and responsibilities).

 WIC enrollment is handled only by New York State WIC and local agencies—not by insurance brokers.
-If you need separate help choosing health insurance (for example Medicaid, Medicare, or Marketplace plans) in Brooklyn or NYC, call SJM Cares at (347) 696-6757 for a conversation with a licensed agent.
+If you need separate help choosing health insurance (for example Medicaid, Medicare, or Marketplace plans) in Brooklyn or NYC, call SJM Cares at (347) 696-6757 to speak with a licensed agent.

-WIC provides monthly food benefits loaded to an eWIC card, plus education and breastfeeding support.
+WIC provides monthly food benefits on an eWIC card, plus education and breastfeeding support.
 What you receive depends on age, pregnancy or breastfeeding status, and nutritional need—your local agency explains your specific food package.

-In 2024, USDA finalized revisions to WIC food packages (for example, more flexibility for fruits and vegetables and other items over time).
+In 2024, USDA finalized revisions to WIC food packages (for example, more flexibility for fruits and vegetables over time).
 States implement changes on a schedule.
-For what you can buy today in New York, rely on NYS WIC and your eWIC app or receipt—not on blog summaries of dollar amounts.
+For what you can buy today in New York, rely on NYS WIC and your eWIC app or receipt—not blog summaries of dollar amounts.

 You start with an appointment—often by phone or in person—at a local WIC agency.
 You do not apply through SJM Cares.